Exodromy: Local ∞ -topoi localizations

 A site-theoretic proof of the following result (originally stated without proof by Laumon \cite[3.2]{MR726426}) is given in \cite[Exposé XI, Proposition 4.4]{MR3309086}.
-The reliance on sites renders the proof given in \cite[Exposé XI]{MR3309086} inadequate in the context of \topoi; luckily the work of Emily Riehl and Dominic Verity \cite{RiehlVerity:elements} permit us to employ simple $ 2 $-categorical arguments.
+The reliance on sites renders the proof given in \cite[Exposé XI]{MR3309086} inadequate in the context of \topoi; luckily the work of Riehl--Verity \cite{RiehlVerity:elements} permits us to employ simple $ 2 $-categorical arguments.

 \begin{prp} Let $ \flowerstar \colon \fromto{\XX}{\ZZ} $ be a geometric morphism of \topoi.
-Then: \begin{enumerate}[{\upshape (\ref*{prop:nearbycycleslocal}.1)}] \item The nearby cycles functor $ \Psi_{f,\ast} \colon \fromto{\XX}{\orientedpull{\XX}{\ZZ}{\ZZ}} $ is right adjoint to the projection $ \pr_{1,\ast} \colon \fromto{\orientedpull{\XX}{\ZZ}{\ZZ}}{\XX} $.
+Then: \begin{enumerate}[{\upshape (\ref*{prop:nearbycycleslocal}.1)}] \item The nearby cycles functor $ \near_{f,\ast} \colon \fromto{\XX}{\orientedpull{\XX}{\ZZ}{\ZZ}} $ is right adjoint to the projection $ \pr_{1,\ast} \colon \fromto{\orientedpull{\XX}{\ZZ}{\ZZ}}{\XX} $.